The holidays have a way of picking you up in their whirlwind. They spin you around, and all of a sudden you land with a thump in January.

 Dazed and disoriented you wonder, “How did that happen?”

 Well, before November gets any farther away (or any closer), I have a couple of meals to share from our Chicago Thanksgiving trip.

 Chicago Thanksgiving dinner at Native Foods

 Surprisingly, even though I’ve spent many holidays away from extended family, I’d never gone to a restaurant for my Thanksgiving meal.

-Like Valentine’s Day, prices are often inflated that day.
-I can make a full spread at home with mashed potatoes, gravy, and the rest of the fixings for far less money.
+Like Valentine’s Day, prices are often inflated on Thanksgiving.
+I can make a full spread of vegan Thanksgiving recipes at home with mashed potatoes, gravy, and the rest of the fixings for far less money.